PR0C355/jupyterhub-ingress-aks/README.md

 - This Helm chart does not handle automatic scaling of the JupyterHub deployment.
 You may need to manually adjust the number of replicas based on the workload.
 - It is recommended to secure the JupyterHub deployment with appropriate authentication and authorization mechanisms to control user access and prevent unauthorized usage.
 - Ensure that your Kubernetes cluster has sufficient resources (CPU, memory, storage) to accommodate the desired number of JupyterHub replicas and user notebooks.
+- Occasionally, after deployment, the certificate create by `cert-manager` will fail to become ready.
+Assuming that everything else is confgured correctly. this can be resolved by simply deleting the certificate, forcing the `cert-manager` to issue a new one that should work properly.